idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 The analysis shown here is performed with Cardinal, a MOOSE application that "wraps" [nekRS](https://nekrsdoc.readthedocs.io/en/latest/index.html), a [!ac](CFD) code, and [OpenMC](https://docs.openmc.org/en/latest/), a Monte Carlo particle transport code.
+"Wrapping" means that, for all intents and purposes, a nekRS simulation can be run within the MOOSE framework and interacted with as if the physics and numerical solution performed by nekRS were a MOOSE application.

-"Wrapping" means that, for all intents and purposes, a nekRS simulation can be run within the MOOSE framework and interacted with as if the physics and numerical solution procedure performed by nekRS were a MOOSE application.
+Cardinal contains source code that facilitates data transfers in and out of nekRS within the MOOSE framework and running nekRS within a MOOSE-controlled simulation.
-Cardinal contains source code that facilitates data transfers in and out of nekRS within the MOOSE framework.
 At a high level, Cardinal's wrapping of nekRS consists of:

 - Constructing a "mirror" of the nekRS mesh through which data transfers occur with MOOSE.
-For conjugate heat transfer applications such as shown here, a [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) is created by copying the nekRS surface mesh into a format that all native MOOSE applications use.
+For conjugate heat transfer applications such as those shown here, a [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) is created by copying the nekRS surface mesh into a format that all native MOOSE applications use.